 Concussion injury claims typically occur after a severe blow to the head due to negligence or violence.
 This could happen almost anywhere.
 Some of the more common causes of head injuries and concussion injury claims include:

 Car accidents –

-Road accidents include collisions between two or more vehicles or collision into a parked vehicle.
-Concussion injury claims could also occur if a pedestrian gets knocked down by a vehicle or in hit and run accidents.
+Road accidents include collisions between two or more vehicles or collisions into a parked vehicle.
+Concussion injury claims could also occur if a pedestrian gets knocked down by a vehicle or in a hit and run car accident.

 Two-wheeler accidents –

 Cyclists and motorbike riders are particularly vulnerable because of the complete lack of any type of protective barrier between them and the road, or other larger vehicles.
 Severe head and brain trauma are more likely to occur if the rider is not wearing a crash helmet.

 Participating in certain sports –

 Some sports, such as American football, rugby, and real football, carry a higher risk of head and brain trauma.
 Players can potentially suffer concussion injuries when they are tackled, suffer concussion when they head the ball or if the ball strikes them on the head.

 Violent physical attacks –